changjulian17/DataSciencePortfolio/NLP_Classification/README.md

 ## Assumptions
 1. All information needed for classification resides in the title which is transformed to lower-cased words.
-2. Lemmatising and Stemming was another stepped that was avoided during this project due to the short-lived nature of the posts, this so most of the posts will be current, the presence of past tense may be useful in classifying types of posts on each side.
+2. Lemmatising and Stemming was another step that was avoided during this project due to the short-lived nature of the posts, this so most of the posts will be current, the presence of past tense may be useful in classifying types of posts on each side.

 _Fixed Variables_
 -  vectorisers - max_features = 500, stop_words = 'english'